 It’s just one of a million papers so you think nothing of it – a small detail and you’ve got way more important things to worry about…

 …like watching Netflix.
-I joke, but seriously there are a lot of things you need to wrap up before you move.
+I joke, but seriously there’s a lot to rap up before you move.

 The rub is, this piece of paper is VERY important.
-Maybe not now but at some point when the dust settles you’re going to take a second look at that fine print and wonder why the heck you signed it without thought.
+Maybe not now, but at some point when the dust settles you’re going to take a second look at that fine print and wonder why the heck you signed it.